Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/index.rst

 .. autoapi-nested-parse::

-   *motulator*: Motor Drive Simulator in Python
+   *motulator*: Motor Drive and Grid Converter Simulator in Python

-   This software includes continuous-time simulation models for induction machines and synchronous machines.
+   This software includes continuous-time simulation models for electric machines drives and grid-connected converters.
 Furthermore, selected examples of discrete-time control algorithms are included.